Admissions Requirements and Process

 Applicants must have a B.S. degree in aerospace engineering or a closely related field such as mechanical or civil engineering from an accredited college in the United States or an approved institution of higher learning abroad in order to be eligible to apply.

 The department rarely admits students whose backgrounds are not in aerospace engineering.
 However, when such students are admitted it is usually necessary for those students to take undergraduate-level courses in their area of interest not-for-credit in order to meet the graduate courses prerequisites.
-Students whose backgrounds are not in aerospace engineering should look at the undergraduate program, suggested graduate program tracts and the course catalog for information about what coursework is required to prepare for the graduate program.
+Students whose backgrounds are not in aerospace engineering should make sure they have the necessary background for the graduate program.

 The department does not have a minimum score requirement for the GRE but a quantitative score in the 80th percentile is recommended.